 Greenville has been on the trendy radar for some time, and I have seen it mentioned in multiple travel magazines and blogs for its vibrant food scene and beautiful use of the riverfront downtown.

-There are also a lot of outdoor activities in town and nearby.
+You’ll also find a lot of outdoor activities in town and nearby.
 Since we have foodies and outdoorsy people in the group, Greenville seemed like a perfect fit.
-I myself was particularly interested in the Swamp Rabbit Trail, a 20 mile paved bike trail running through downtown.
+I was particularly interested in the Swamp Rabbit Trail, a 20 mile paved bike trail running through downtown.
 I love exploring a city by bike.

 The trip turned out fantastic.
 We ate, we biked, we shopped, and we hiked in our 3 day weekend and never felt we were squeezing in too much.